 The motor is probably the biggest jaw-dropping feature of Quip.
 It's just hard to comprehend how they were able to create a motor so small and still manage to deliver 15,000 movements per minute.

 Imagine doing that with a manual toothbrush, which is almost the same size as this electric toothbrush.
-The motor is also removable and is covering the battery, so cleaning the handle of Quip comes naturally every time you replace the brush head and battery.
+The motor is also removable, is covering the battery, so cleaning the handle of Quip comes naturally every three months when you get replacement brush heads and batteries.
+To remove the brush head you simply place your thumb on the dots and pull.

-With the subscription plan for Quip, the toothbrush heads, batteries and even the toothpaste will be delivered to you every 3 months.
+With the subscription plan for Quip, you would get a new brush head, batteries, and even the toothpaste will be delivered to you every three months.
 This serves as a reminder that you need to replace your toothbrush, clean the handle and replace the battery.

 The ProtectiveClean 4100 is the stripped version of their feature-rich electric toothbrushes, but it did not fail to include the features needed for efficient brushing and plaque removal.